Supporting alumni in their early years of teaching

 When to Apply

 Applications for the educational enrichment grants are accepted once each academic year.
 The application period is from December through the end of January.
-The application due date for 2020-2021 grants is January 31, 2021, and applicants will be notified of the results by the end of February.
+Applicants will be notified of the results by the end of February.
 All receipts for funds awarded must be submitted within 60 days of incurring the expense.

 We offer free professional development workshops each year.
 Recent workshops have covered practical issues such as classroom management, communication skills, trauma and resilience, discipline and behavior issues, parent-teacher relationships, closing the school year, technology, STEAM, and curriculum integration.
 Our workshop panels are composed of experienced teachers and administrators.